 If you are short on time and want to combine some of the best tourist attractions in one single day, there are some great deals on tours.
 Tours usually include Kawasan falls, or Canyoneering, Osmena Peak and you will finish off your day at the Sardines run which is convenient since many tourists will already be staying in the area.
 Tours can be booked directly in Moalboal.

 Hiring a scooter for a few days while you are in Cebu is a convenient and cheap way of getting to all the surrounding tourist attraction, waterfalls and viewpoints.
-Scooters cost around 400pesos ($8) for a single day.
+Scooters cost around 400 Pesos ($8) for a single day.
 If you keep the bike longer you can settle on a good price.
-We rented a scooter for a week and paid 300 pesos ($6) per day.
+We rented a scooter for a week and paid 300 Pesos ($6) per day.

 A habal-habal is basically a motorbike with an extension on the back.
 Habal-habal is a popular mode of transport in the Philippines and is good for 2 extra persons beside your driver.
-Habal-habals usually cost about 200 pesos ($4) per hour.
+Habal-habals usually cost about 200 Pesos ($4) per hour.
 This price includes driver and fuel cost.

 If you are in a group you can share the cost of a hire car.
-A hire car costs between 2500 pesos ($50) and 3000 pesos ($60) for a whole day (8hours).
+A hire car costs between 2500 Pesos ($50) and 3000 Pesos ($60) for a whole day (8 hours).
 The cost usually includes fuel and a driver.

 About the Sardine Run in Moalboal

-The sardine rune in Moalboal is a surprising event that started happening a few years ago, in 2014.
+The sardine run in Moalboal is a surprising event that started happening a few years ago, in 2014.
 Originally the sardines would be found cruising along the shores of Pescador island about 20 minutes boat ride away.
 But for some reason that no one knows came along the reef of Moalboal and never left.

 The Moalboal Sardine Run is a natural and ethical tourist attraction.
 Unlike the whale sharks in Oslob that are lured by feeding, the sardines aren’t fed.
 And the sardines have pretty good government protection.
 No one is allowed to net fish in the area, however locals are allowed to line fish to feed their families.